humdrum-tools/humdrum-documentation/guide/ch23/index.md

 to calculate numerical differences between successive values.
 If the input to <span class="tool">xdelta</span> is `**dur` duration information, then we can determine rates of change of duration.
-Most music exhibits lengthy passages of similar duration notes \-- as in a sequence of sixteenth notes.
+Most music exhibits lengthy passages of similar duration notes &mdash; as in a sequence of sixteenth notes.
 In French overtures, successive notes are often of highly contrasting durations (longer, very-short, long, etc.).
 Using <span class="tool">xdelta</span>
 we can identify such large changes of duration.
 For example, the